 Pax Galaxia Shrine

 Pax Galaxia is a cool PC game based on Risk.
 Its name comes from Pax Romana (Roman peace).
-It was created by Diodor Bitan.
+It was created by Diodor Bitan and released in 2003.

 Manual's description of the game: